Leah1977/LSH_Electricians_MS1/README.md

 ## Contact Pages

 The contact page includes a map of Dublin provided by Google maps.
-This displays the service in which LSH Electricians work.
+This displays the area in which LSH Electricians work.

 Contact and address information for the company.

 ## Gallery page

-The gallery page displays some photos and a video of work LSH Electricians provides.
+The gallery page displays a selection of photos and a video of work LSH Electricians provides.

-This page includes a Testimonial section so customers can read our reviews.
+This page includes a Testimonial section so potential customers can read the reviews of our clients.

 ## Design:
 ---